WRITINGS & SCROLLS

 ○ The land was empty, sparsely populated as confirmed nearly two centuries later by Mark Twain.

-○ The Jewish origin of the names of cities are also very clear.
+○ The Jewish origin of the names of nearly all cities are also very clear.

-○ The Arabs he called Bedouins were not living in large numbers while the Jewish and Christian presence in the country was far more important and visual.
+○ The Arabs he called Bedouins, were not living in large numbers in the holy land while the Jewish and Christian presence in the country was far more important and visual.

 Map by Adriaan Reland mentioning biblical places in the holy land